Dear SF Bicycle Coalition Member,

 5. SFBC board contact information and 2016 meeting calendar

-You can contact the full board at email@example.com.
-Below are dates for SFBC board meetings remaining in 2016, all starting at 6:30pm at the SFBC office, 1720 Market Street at Valencia Street:
+You can contact the board at firstname.lastname@example.org.
+Below are dates for the SFBC board meetings remaining in 2016, all starting at 6:30pm at the SFBC office, 1720 Market Street at Valencia Street:

 Tuesday, July 26